Skip to navigation Skip to content

 • When the refugee died (if the refugee has died since arrival in Australia)

-• on the child's date of birth or entry into care, or
+• child’s date of birth/entry into care, and

 • when the refugee died (if the refugee has died since arrival in Australia)

-Note: if the arrived relative is now an Australian citizen, they are no longer considered a refugee (they are a former refugee).
+Note: if the family member is now an Australian citizen, they are no longer considered a refugee (they are a former refugee) but the customer can still be covered by this exemption.

 Was the customer a family member of a refugee or former refugee at the required times?